vasilescu-stefan/Discord-bot/README.md

 # Discord-bot
-Discord bot for searching algoralgorithms on Wikipedia
+Discord bot for searching information about algoralgorithms on Wikipedia